Andrew Jackson Van Horn was born on Nov. 28, 1834 near Grand Rapids, Wood County, OH, the son of Samuel and Sophia (Minard) Van Horn.

 Senility ... is present in a degree far greater than found in a man of his age.
 Marked feebleness of body and mind...
 Can not count fingers [at a distance], but can distinguish light and darkness...
 [He] is unable to dress, undress or attend to calls of nature without aid.

 After a little more than a year, he passed away in Kalamazoo on Feb.
 6, 1923.
+Word was telegraphed to his son Frank, who was living in Lima at the corner of O'Connor and McKinley Streets.
 Said his obituary in the Lima (OH) Republican-Gazette, "Van Horn resided in Lima longer than 40 years.
 He moved to Kalamazoo 15 years ago.
 His body will be brought to the home of his son here..."
-He was buried in Woodlawn Cemetery.
+Funeral services were held in the Jefferson Street Mission Church, led by Rev. Stolzfolt, followed by burial in Woodlawn Cemetery.

-~ Daughter Arretta "Retta" (Van Horn) Winters ~
+~ Daughter Fidelia Arretta "Retta" (Van Horn) Winters ~

 Arretta outlived him by eight years.
 She passed away in Cook County on March 4, 1938.